TcMenu/documentation/content/arduino-libraries/tc-menu/rendering-with-tcmenu-LCD-TFT-OLED.md

 ## Drawing direct to the display with DeviceDrawable

 You can draw to any of our displays using the same `DeviceDrawable`, it is implemented everywhere we have a graphical plugin, the code remains the same in more or less all cases.
-All the drawing possibilities are documented, [read the full device drawable documentation](https://www.thecoderscorner.com/ref-docs/tcmenu/html/classtcgfx_1_1_device_drawable.html).
+All the drawing possibilities are documented, {{< refdocs title="read the full device drawable documentation" src="/tcmenu/html/classtcgfx_1_1_device_drawable.html" >}}.

 However, as a summary, we first get hold of the display drawable and tell the drawable we want to start using it: